Dadasaheb Phalke: Early life and education

 Dhundiraj Phalke was born on 30 April 1870 at Trimbak, Bombay Presidency into a Marathi-speaking Chitpavan Brahmin family.
 His father, Govind Sadashiv Phalke alias Dajishastri, was a Sanskrit scholar and worked as a Hindu priest conducting religious ceremonies and his mother, Dwarkabai, was a housewife.
 The couple had seven children, three sons and four daughters.
-Shivrampant, the eldest, was twelve years elder than Phalke and worked in Baroda.
+Shivrampant, the eldest, was twelve years older than Phalke and worked in Baroda.
 He briefly worked as the Dewan (Chief Administrator) of the princely state of Jawhar and died in 1921, at the age of 63.
-Phalke's second brother, Raghunathrao, also worked as a priest and died at a young age of 21.
+Phalke's second brother Raghunathrao, also worked as a priest and died at a young age of 21.
 Dajishastri taught Phalke to conduct religious rituals like yajna and dispensing of medicines.
 When he was appointed as a professor of Sanskrit in the Wilson College, Bombay, the family shifted its base to Bombay.
 Phalke completed his primary education in Trimbakeshwar and matriculation was done in Bombay.

 Phalke joined the Sir J. J. School of Art, Bombay in 1885 and completed a one-year course in drawing.
 At the beginning of 1886, he accompanied his elder brother, Shivrampant, to Baroda where he married a girl from Marathe family.
 Later, he joined Kala Bhavan, the Faculty of Fine Arts, at the Maharaja Sayajirao University of Baroda and completed a course in Oil painting and Watercolor painting in 1890.
 He also achieved proficiency in architecture and modelling.
 In the same year, Phalke bought a film camera and started experimenting with photography, processing, and printing.
 He was awarded a gold medal for creating a model of an ideal theatre at the 1892 Industrial Exhibition of Ahmedabad.
 While his work was much appreciated, one of his fans presented him a "costly" camera, used for still photography.
 In 1891, Phalke did a six-months course to learn the techniques of preparing half-tone blocks, photo-lithio, and three-colour ceramic photography.
 Principal Gajjar of Kala Bhavan sent Phalke to Ratlam to learn three-colour blockmaking, photolitho transfers, colotype and darkroom printing techniques under the guidance of Babulal Varuvalkar.